ed-g/pg_schema_dataclip/README.md

 Dataclip views may only use lowercase letters `[a-z]`, digits `[0-9]`, and underscores (`_`) in their names.

-Postgres will require double quotes to refer to configuration table names.
+Postgres will typically require double quotes to refer to configuration table names.